DPotoyan/Chem324/ch01/note02.md

 _A black body is an idealized system which is in equilibrium, maintained at some constant Temperature T which both absorbs and emits every wavelength of electromagnetic radiation_

- Equilibrium condition in thermodynamics means that the system emits as much energy as it absorbs.
+- Equilibrium condition in thermodynamics means that the system emits as much energy as it absorbs.
 In other words outflux = influx.
-The reason its called black body is that it absorbs every wavelength that hits the surface, therefore, appearing as 100% perfect black object.
-If an object has a color, it is because it is reflecting certain wavelengths of light which then gets detected by our eye retina.
-The distribution of wavelengths, which is emitted by a blackbody, is determined only by its temperature.
+- The reason its called black body is that it absorbs every wavelength that hits the surface, therefore, appearing as 100% perfect black object.
+- If an object has a color, it is because it is reflecting certain wavelengths of light which then gets detected by our eye retina.
+The distribution of wavelengths, which is emitted by a blackbody, is determined only by its temperature!

 ### Applications of black Body radiation